Rachymaosas/PLP-Academy/README.md

 2. Flexibility: Forking allows you to make changes and modifications without affecting the original project.
 3. Collaboration: Forking enables you to collaborate with others on your customized version of the repository.

-Best Practices for Forking
-1. Keep Your Fork Up-to-Date: Regularly sync your fork with the original repository.
-2. Use Meaningful Commit Messages: Clearly describe the changes you make to your fork.
-3. Respect the Original Project's License: Ensure you comply with the original project's license terms.

-By understanding the concept of forking and its benefits, you can effectively utilize GitHub's features to manage and customize your own projects.

 9. Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.